coronavirus Beaconsfield Town boss Gary Meakin

 “Beaconsfield Town is a professionally run, family orientated club and players of all ages will be regarded as part of that family and encouraged to become fully integrated in all aspects.”

-Make sure you get your copy of The Non-League Paper this weekend for the latest news on the impact of the crisis on football after Step 3 & 4 sponsors BetVictor announced they were terminating their title sponsorship and the told clubs they could vote on how to conclude their campaigns.
+Make sure you get your copy of The Non-League Paper this weekend for the latest news on the impact of the on football after Step 3 & 4 sponsors BetVictor announced they were terminating their title sponsorship and the told clubs they could vote on how to conclude their campaigns.

 In shops on Sundays and Mondays, The is always available as a pound-busting digital edition and full replica of the printed paper from midnight on Saturdays.
 Save cash on single issues, even more on longer deals and the pages still rustle too!